Meetyou-AI-Lab/CARE-MI/README.md

 - `--retriever`: Retrieval algorithms.
 Options include `BM25Okapi`, `BM25L`, `BM25Plus`.
 Default to `BM25Okapi`.
 - `--n`: Number of the most relevant documents selected.
 Default to 3.

 We do the retrieval for both `wikipedia` and `textbook` in our benchmark construction.
 We select the top 3 documents from both sources for each question.
+Resources regarding the `wikipedia` and `textbook` can be found in the [corpus folder](https://github.com/Meetyou-AI-Lab/CARE-MI/tree/main/corpus).
+Note that the `wikipedia` we utilize here is the *domain-filtered* and *preprocessed* version of the [Chinese Wikipedia Dump](https://dumps.wikimedia.org/zhwiki/).

 ### Expert annotation